How to Get Equipment Back from a Terminated Employee

 A simple way to do this is by creating a checklist of what to do, along with step-by-step instructions for the following:

-• When to return employee equipment
+• When to return remote employee equipment

 • Where to return it